panva/node-oidc-provider/docs/configuration.md

 const configuration = { features: { sessionManagement: { keepHeaders: true } } };
 ```

-In order for the Session Managmenet feature to work, the User-Agent must allow access to Third-Party
+In order for the Session Management features to avoid endless "changed" events, the User-Agent
-cookies. oidc-provider checks if this feature is enabled using a [CDN hosted](https://rawgit.com/)
+must allow access to Third-Party cookies. oidc-provider checks if this is enabled
-[iframe][third-party-cookies-git].
+using a [CDN hosted](https://rawgit.com/) [iframe][third-party-cookies-git].
 It is recommended to host these helper pages on your own
 (on a different domain from the one you host oidc-provider on).
 Once hosted, set the
 `cookies.thirdPartyCheckUrl` to an absolute URL for the start page.
 See [this][third-party-cookies-so] for more info.